taylordotfish/directions/README.md

 License
 -------

-This repository is licensed under version 3 or later of the GNU Affero General Public License.
+random-directions is licensed under version 3 or later of the GNU Affero General Public License.
 See `LICENSE`.